tetsugakusha256/key-viewer/README.md

 This project aims to provied a nice way to look at keyboard usage statistics.

-My motivation was to have a tool to help me designed a custom keyboard layout that would maximase the usage of the homerow.
+My motivation was to have a tool to help me designed a custom keyboard layout that would maximise the usage of the homerow.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>